mimoo/fromager/README.md

 Fromager helps you format your codebase by enforcing a common configuration (ocamlformat version, files and directories to ignore).

+Note that fromager actually doesn't add much besides perhaps a better error message or a nicer configuration format (toml) than ocamlformat.
+For this reason, I give indications on how to do the same things with `.ocamlformat` in this README.

 ## Installation & Usage

 If you have [Opam](https://opam.ocaml.org/), the package manager of OCaml, simply do: